Japanese woman loses passport on S'pore-bound flight, doesn't realise till airport contacted her the next day

 A woman from Japan left her passport on her Singapore-bound flight but only realised it the next morning, having entered the country using passport-less immigration clearance.

-Instagram user @naofromjapan arrived at Changi Airport from Japan on Jan 14 and had unknowingly left the plane without her passport.
+The Japanese woman, who wished to be known as Nao, told Stomp that she arrived at Changi Airport from Japan on Jan 14 at around 4pm.
+She had unknowingly left the plane without her passport, which she said was a first for her.

-"Singapore is so safe and efficient," she wrote in her post, adding, "But sometimes too good in a way."
+"Singapore is so safe and efficient," Nao wrote in her post, adding, "But sometimes too good in a way."

 Her Instagram reel on Jan 22 has garnered over 33,000 views, 950 reactions, and 41 comments.

-In her post, the Instagram user said she received an e-mail from Singapore Airport Terminal Services (Sats) Lost & Found team the morning after her flight, informing her that her passport had been found.
+In the post, Nao said she received an e-mail from Singapore Airport Terminal Services (Sats) Lost & Found team the morning after her flight, informing her that her passport had been found.

 The e-mail also stated that the passport was held at SATS Baggage Arrival Services Terminal 2.